-Today I let Fuzz make cupcakes.
-She used a recipe from the book Small Batch Baking, and she made these cupcakes with very little supervision.
-I wasn’t expecting them to be nearly as good as they were — they weren’t too floury, they were light, and they had loads of vanilla flavor thanks to the paste.
+Today I let Fuzz make Small Batch Vanilla Cupcakes.
+She used a recipe from the book Small Batch Baking and made these cupcakes with very little supervision.
+I wasn’t expecting them to be nearly as good as they were.
+They weren’t too floury, they were light, and they had loads of vanilla flavor thanks to the paste.
 Fuzz must have the magic touch.

 1/8 teaspoon salt

 Yolk of 1 egg, room temperature

 ½ teaspoon of vanilla extract (we used Nielsen Massey vanilla paste)

 Preheat oven to 350 degrees F. Line 4 muffin cups with paper liners.